gilleshenrard/leany/pcb/README.md

 ```

 ### `3d-models`
-This directory contains the additional 3D models needed to export the PCB as an STL file
+This directory contains the additional 3D models needed to export the PCB as an STL file.
+All the models are organised as [source]/[author]/[file]

 ### `resources`
 Contains additional resources :